EstebanDiaz43/ESTDEM25114_fto2502_A2_Esteban-D-Emiljo_DJS04/README.md

 - <Filtersection /> shows genre filters.
 - <Searchsection /> allows searching by title.
 - Podcasts matching the search appear in the grid.

+## How To Use

+### Search

+- Type in the name of your podcast.
+As you type, it will start to show options corresponding to your search.

+### Genre filter

+- Click on the dropdown icon.
+- A list of genre options will be displayed, from which you can select.
+- After selecting a genre, the grid will automatically update to show podcasts of that genre.

+### Sort filter

+- Click on the dropdown icon.
+- A list of sorting options will be displayed, from which you can choose.
+- Select how you want the podcasts to be sorted.
+- The grid will then update based on your selected sorting method.